A small business owner reviewing finance paperwork, the applicant Section 1071 collects data about

 Section 1071: Small Business Lending Data Collection

-Overview Requirements 1071 vs HMDA SBL Software
+Requirements 1071 vs HMDA Spreadsheets or Software FAQ Schedule Demo

 Section 1071: Small Business Lending Data Collection Requirements

-Last updated: January 14, 2026
+Last updated: August 14, 2026

 Bank loan officer collecting Section 1071 small business lending data